microsoft/msquic/docs/TSG.md

 You can immediately see that only 2 different workers are being used, with worker `2` being used primarily.

 > **In depth details** - MsQuic always uses at least two workers on the server side for per connection.
 The first worker is a global, shared worker that is used to do initial validation of the connection request.
-It's job is to figure out which app the incoming connection belongs to.
+Its job is to figure out which app the incoming connection belongs to.
 Once that's complete, the connection will be handed off to that app (and its worker thread(s)).
 So, this is why you only see usage of worker `1` at the beginning of the trace.

 The first usage spikes are from the RPS test initially connecting all its (250) parallel connections.
 There is a bit of back and forth to do the handshakes for these connections.
 Then there is an idle period while the test waits for things to die down.
 Finally, the actual RPS tests commense and that is where you see the solid usage of worker `2`.